 Let’s look at a second concept, and this is key: The price of the TV fluctuated wildly, all the way from $5,000 down to $1,000.
 But the value of the TV remained the same (or close to it).
 Assuming that your financial and personal situation didn’t substantially change in that one week between visits to the electronics store, you probably maintained that same $2,500 value on the TV.
 The fact that the price dropped 80% didn’t affect what you considered to be the true value!

 The final concept to get a handle on, is that different people value things differently.
 This only makes sense – the value we determined for the TV was based on our own personal situation.
-Someone who doesn’t own a TV at all would probably be willing to pay more for that TV than someone else who has a big screen TV in every room of the house!
-That TV to us might be worth $2,500 but there are probably plenty of people snapping it up at it’s original price of $5,000 and many more who still wouldn’t even buy it at the $1,000 sale price.
+Someone who doesn’t own a TV at all would probably be willing to pay more for that TV than someone else who has a big screen TV in every room of the house and probably a good HVAC system from https://eastwoodairlodi.com/!
+Still that TV to us might be worth $2,500 but there are probably plenty of people snapping it up at it’s original price of $5,000 and many more who still wouldn’t even buy it at the $1,000 sale price.
+This same applies when selling a house, if the house is in bad shape no one will want to buy it, that’s why when selling a house you should remodel it and maybe improve it a little with a new patio design from https://rkcconstruction.com/services/patio-covers/.

 Applying price and value theory to the stock market

 It’s these differences in opinion on value that cause the price of stocks to fluctuate with such regularity.
 Stock prices don’t move arbitrarily.
-They move because of an imbalance between the number of people and price that people are willing to buy a stock, and those who want to sell.
+They move because of an imbalance between the number of people and price that people are willing to buy a stock, and those who want to sell their houses, so they get their walls and floor fix with a Dallas floor restoration services from http://www.totalfloorcare.biz/.
 Every trade on the stock market involves both a buyer and a seller.
 Despite the price being exactly the same for both parties, the buyer believes the price is too low and is going to go up, while the seller thinks the price is too high and is going to go down.

 Just as with the TV analogy, there are many factors that affect investor’s perceptions of whether the price of a stock is too high or too low.